 When in comes to shooting food in a restaurant, we usually organize a shoot in between restaurant services, however, if I have to shoot during a meal, I always try to get a window table so I can use that window light for my food photos.

 Not only will the window table have the best light in the room, it will also mean that you’ll have less chance of horrid room lights affecting your photos.
 It depends on the restaurant, but I can sometimes discreetly pull out a small reflector and shoot without annoying other guests.

-Using a Flash for Food Photography
+Using a Flash to cheat with Natural Light Food Photography

 No decent professional photographer would ever use an on-camera flash for food photography — and you shouldn’t either.
 When a pro uses flashes for food photography, it’s as I’ve described above, with soft boxes to soften and direct the light.

 If it’s too dark to shoot your meal at your table and you really want that shot, ask if you can move the plate to a spot with better light.